 The process of rendering fat involves melting it down, which causes the solid fats to separate from the liquid fats.
 This separation allows the liquid fat to be used for cooking or baking purposes, while the solid fats can be discarded.
 Rendered fat can be obtained from a variety of sources, including beef, pork, chicken, and duck.

-See also Is smoked bacon cooked
+See also Is cooked spinach good for dogs

 One of the main benefits of using rendered fat in cooking is the flavor it imparts.
 Animal fats have a rich, savory taste that can enhance the overall taste profile of a dish.
 When used in moderation, rendered fat can add depth, richness, and complexity to everything from roasted meats to sautéed vegetables.